ampproject/amphtml/contributing/contributing-code.md

 Significant changes (e.g. new components or significant changes to behavior) require consultation with and approval from knowledgeable members of the community.

 - [ ] *Before you start coding*, [find a reviewer](#find-a-reviewer) who you can discuss your feature with and who can help guide you through the process.
-- [ ] File an [Intent-to-implement (I2I)](TODO) GitHub issue and cc your reviewer on it.
+- [ ] File an [Intent-to-implement (I2I)](https://github.com/ampproject/amphtml/issues/new?assignees=&labels=INTENT+TO+IMPLEMENT&template=intent-to-implement--i2i-.md&title=) GitHub issue and cc your reviewer on it.
 The I2I should include:
   -  A high-level description of the feature.
-  -  A description of the API you plan to create.
+  -  A description of the change/feature you plan to create.
   -  If you are integrating a third-party service, provide a link to the third-party's site and product.
   -  Details on any data collection or tracking that the feature might perform.
   -  A prototype or mockup (for example, an image, a GIF, or a link to a demo).
 - [ ] Determine who needs to approve your I2I.
-Changes that have a significant impact on AMP's behavior or significant new features require the approval from the Approvers Working Group (WG).
-Work with your reviewer to determine whether the feature is a significant enough change that it requires approval from the Approvers Working Group and/or any other Working Group.
+Changes that have a significant impact on AMP's behavior or significant new features require the approval from the [Approvers Working Group (WG)](https://github.com/ampproject/wg-approvers).
+Work with your reviewer to determine whether the feature is a significant enough change that it requires approval from the Approvers Working Group and/or any other [Working Group](https://github.com/ampproject/meta/tree/master/working-groups).
 - [ ] Get pre-approval from the Approvers WG if needed.
 For features that require approval from the Approvers WG, at least 3 members of the Approvers Working Group should provide pre-approval on the I2I before significant implementation work proceeds.
 - [ ] Finalize the design of your feature.
   - Familiarize yourself with our [Design Principles](DESIGN_PRINCIPLES.md).